zufre/sinatra-shotgun-server-cb-000/README.md

     "Welcome to your app!!!!
 I BUILT THIS!" end
 ```
 And refreshing the page in the browser.
 You should just see `Welcome to your app!!!!`.
 That's because rack isn't aware that we made changes.
-You can shut down your server by going back to terminal and hitting `command` + `c`.
+You can shut down your server by going back to terminal and hitting `cntrl` + `c`.

 Start your server back up by entering `rackup app.rb` and no try visiting `localhost:9292` in the browser.
 It should work and you should see the text `Welcome to your app!!!!
 I BUILT THIS!` in your browser window.